How to Create a Custom Online Course Website From Scratch

-Why make your e-learning platform custom when there are plenty of MOOCs like Coursera or Udemy on the market?
+Why build an e-learning course website or platform custom when there are plenty of MOOCs like Coursera or Udemy on the market?
 Most learning management systems have a reputation for cheap and poorly-designed courses.
-They are difficult to navigate, and for a bad learning experience.
+They are difficult to navigate and for a bad learning experience.
 What if we make our own online courses website with a custom e-learning interface and unique content?

 Here are just a couple of benefits of the custom course:

 - Personalized design that will fit your business, your teaching goals and will make you noticeable.

-- Search engine friendliness that will help for bringing learners to your website.
-MOOC platforms usually have higher rankings in Google, but your course might be in the middle of nowhere compared to other popular courses.
+- Search engine optimization that will help to bring learners to your website.
+Usually, MOOC platforms have higher rankings in Google, but your course might be in the middle of nowhere compared to other popular courses.

 - Good scalability and flexibility, that allow you to modify the structure of the course, add or remove learning modules, and integrate the platform with third-party services.